Image Generation from Contextually-Contradictory Prompts: Conclusions

 \section{Conclusions}

-We have introduced a training-free framework for resolving contextual contradictions in text-to-image generation -- that is, cases where seemingly plausible prompts are internally inconsistent because of strong, hidden biases in the model.
-Our method identifies and strategically separates such contradictions over time, enabling faithful rendering of prompts that would otherwise yield semantically inconsistent outputs.
+We introduced a training-free framework for resolving contextual contradictions in text-to-image generation, cases where seemingly plausible prompts fail due to strong, hidden model biases.
+At its core, our method leverages the coarse-to-fine generation process to separate contradictions across denoising stages, enabling faithful rendering of prompts that would otherwise yield semantically inconsistent outputs.
+The introduction of proxy prompts steers the generative process in line with the model’s priors, enabling it to resolve conflicts and preserve semantic fidelity without the need for retraining or fine-tuning.

-At its core, our approach leverages the broad real-world understanding embedded in large language models to reason about the semantic plausibility of prompts.
-Rather than modifying the training data or fine-tuning the model, we harness this reasoning capacity at inference time to decompose prompts into a sequence of contextually coherent stages.
-These proxy prompts guide the generative process in alignment with the model’s prior expectations, helping it circumvent conflicts and maintain semantic fidelity.

-Extensive experiments demonstrate that our stage-aware decomposition substantially improves alignment and image quality -- especially for prompts that challenge the model’s default associations.
-Future directions include refining our method using VLM-generated responses to improve proxy prompts generation dynamically during the generation process, and applying our method to text-to-video generation models.